Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/build.typ

   ),
   figure(
     image("build/24-11-2-2.png", width: 170pt),
-    caption: "The screw-jointed on the end of the ladybrown support."
+    caption: "The screw joint on the end of the ladybrown support."
   ),
 )

+#v(10pt)

 #grid(
   figure(
-    image("build/24-11-2-3.excalidraw.svg", width: 170pt),
+    image("build/24-11-2-3.excalidraw.svg"),
   ),
   [
     === Cross Brace Diagram
     - The cross brace of the ladybrown provides structural support by distributing forces inward toward the center of the brace.
     - This inward support effectively counteracts bending forces, ensuring that the structure remains stable and maintains its intended shape.
       - By reducing the stress and strain on individual components, the cross brace enhances the overall rigidity and durability of the mechanism.
   ],
 )